Best foldable phone 2024

 So why is it so different if it's basically the same size?
 Motorola doesn't put any restrictions on what you can do with the cover display, which is why we say it's two phones in one.
 The smaller cover display on the front acts like a full phone so you can use the Razr Plus more often without having to open it up.

 Yes, that sounds a little silly given how easy Motorola's hinge makes it to open and close on a whim, but there's just something nice about being able to use a smaller display for quick tasks.
-Plus, using that smaller screen more often will improve battery life which is one of the phone's only real negative points.
-Battery life isn't awful but it's certainly not the best.
+Plus, using that smaller screen more often will improve battery life.
+The phone's only real negative point is the lack of dust resistance.

-On the software side, Motorola's modern software update promise is almost as good as Samsung's — just one year short but you'll still get years of software upgrades for free — and Motorola's timeless gestures are here in all their glory.
-Double twist to open the camera, double chop to toggle the flashlight, and plenty more make it easy to quickly perform common tasks.
+On the software side, Motorola's modern software update promise isn't nearly as good as Samsung's, promising three OS upgrades and four years of software updates.
+Motorola's timeless gestures are here in all their glory as well as a new Hello UX and Moto AI.
 Overall, it's a phenomenal phone and a great alternative to Samsung's Flip series.

 Best premium foldable